 Warriors were got to combat Mac-a-Moir, son of the King of Sorcha.
-They drew their blades, and Conall, and Garna Sgiathlais, and the young King of Lochlann were singing iolla to them.
-But they had not taken long of the contest, when Mac-a-Moir struck the head off the champion of the King of the Green Isle.
+They drew their blades, and Conall, and Garna Sgiatlais, and the young King of Lochlann were singing iolla to them.
+But they had not taken long of the contest, when Mac-a-Moir struck the head off the champion of the Green Isle.